 The agreements were signed by Eni exclusively with Shell and the Nigerian government.

-At the same time, the Nigerian government concluded separate settlements with Shell, Malabu and NNPC (the state Oil Nigerian Company), for the pending disputes, the definition of which was a necessary prerequisite to the assignment of rights committed to Shell and Eni.
+The Government in parallel signed separate agreements with Malabu and Shell to settle the long-standing litigations over OPL 245, the definition of which was a necessary prerequisite to the assignment of rights committed to Shell and Eni.

 The payments made by Eni and Shell to the Nigerian government for the new OPL 245 licence were made to an escrow account with one of the five biggest international bank held by the government itself.